Boutast/French_Names_In_Music/README.md

 Name_Gender : If the name is Male or Female (Male/Female/All) Singer_Gender : If the singer is Male or Female (Male/Female/All)

+## Special Thanks

+Cezarion - Who create a playlist with some songs containing firstname

 ## Can I download it and use it

 YES, and share what you found and why you use it.